 Of the options available to buy a car, financing is the most popular, with over 90% of new car deals being purchased this way.
 This allows people to pay little upfront and have regular monthly payments, as well as the ability to change their cars every few years if they wish, which makes it such a great option.

-Of course, almost all car dealers are reputable, the Financial Conduct Authority (FCA) wouldn't allow them to operate if this was not to be the case, but they are part of a business that need to make their money through sales, so like any salesperson, they will have some top tactics to help them meet their targets.
+Of course, almost all car dealers are reputable, the Financial Conduct Authority (FCA) wouldn't allow them to operate if this was not to be the case, but they are part of a business that needs to make their money through sales, so like any salesperson, they will have some top tactics to help them meet their targets.

 We've put this article together, not to slander car dealers - we are very much grateful for the job and service they provide - but to give you, the consumer, a little bit of guidance on how to approach a dealership and what to expect when you walk through those doors.

 Like any salesperson in all walks of life, the best of the best are personable and make you feel welcome and at ease with your surroundings.
-You may be offered a hot drink and a snack while you talk through your requirements, they may ask about your previous car history or the needs of your family.
+You may be offered a hot drink and a snack while you talk through your requirements, and they may ask about your previous car history or the needs of your family.

 The hard-hitting salesperson is a dying breed, and a friendly approach goes a long way to building a relationship with a potential client.
 It's much more difficult for you to say no to someone that seems so nice and reassuring, but the key for you is to remember that you will always have the final say and if you do say no, that is absolutely fine, they will not be offended.